-Before or after class by appointment
+Before or after class by appointment Ceramics lab phone: 610/861-1677

-Ceramics lab phone: 610/861-1677 Art Office Phone: 610/861-1680
+Art Office Phone: 610/861-1680 email: jciganick@moravian.edu

 I. Course Description: This course introduces the fundamentals of ceramic art, including hand-built and wheel techniques, applied to tiles, objects, and vessels.
-Methods of glazing and the use of low-fire kilns will be covered.
+Methods of glazing and instruction in use of high-firing and low-firing (electric) kilns will also be covered.
+We will also be covering outdoor raku firing.
 Includes introduction to the history and use of ceramics.